ibm-skills-network/clarity-knowledgebase/docs/labs/adding-labs-to-courses/add-a-lab-to-a-coursera-course.md

 To add a (non-instructional) lab to your course in **Coursera**:

-1. In Coursera, go to the week and unit you want your lab to be in and add a new LTI Item.
+1. In Coursera, go to the week and unit you want your lab to be in and add a new App Item.

 ![image](/img/adding-labs-in-a-course/SN-Coursera-add-LTI-item.png)

-2. Add the following values to the corresponding fields within the LTI Item
+2. Add the following values to the corresponding fields within the App Item

 <table>
     <tr>